Naereen/slides/2018_12__Four_useful_and_various_tools_as_a_Christmas_gift__GouTP_at_CentraleSupelec/README.md

 - :mouse: Accessible in the system menu (system tray) with your mouse
 - :sparkles: *Bonus* if accessible from a keyboard shortcut as a floating menu (`Ctrl+Alt+h` for `parcellite` on GNU/Linux, cf. demo)

-Other features?
+## Other features?
 - :notebook: Works with images & files
   (:cry: parcelitte don't support this, :ok_hand: CopyQ does)
-- ♻ Keep history after system reboot (they all do)
+- :recycle: Keep history after system reboot (they all do)
 - :pencil: Modify / clean your clipboard history
 - :raised_hands: Work with multiple items (for multi-cursor editors)

 ---

-# 2nd tool: Offline documentation browser (Lilian)
+# 2nd tool: Offline documentation browser

 TL;DR: if you use open source languages and tools for your work, the website devdocs.io is very useful!

 - Browse and search documentation of languages and libraries
 - Examples: Python, tensorflow, matplotlib, C++, etc